wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/bring-your-own-image.md

 1. In the left navigation, click **Overview** and select your project.
 Alternatively, select your project from the **Project** list in the Choreo Console header.
 2. Under **Component Listing** click **+ Create**.
 3. Select your component type (BYOI is only available for Service, Web Application, Scheduled Task, or Manual Task components).
-4. Enter a display name, a unique name, and a description for the component.

-    !!! info
-         In the **Component Name** field, you must specify a name to uniquely identify the component in various contexts.
-The value is editable only at the time you create the component.
-You cannot change the name after you create the component.

-5. Click either the **Docker Hub** tab or the **Container Registry** tab depending on your vendor.
+4. From the Create Component pane, select the **Container Registry** under the **Connect a Docker Image** section.
-6. Under **Deploy an image from Container Registry/Docker Hub**, select the container registry you have registered in [Step 1](#step-1-register-a-container-registry).
+5. Under **Deploy an image from Container Registry/Docker Hub**, select the container registry you have registered in [Step 1](#step-1-register-a-container-registry).
-7. Enter the full image URL.
+6. Enter the full image URL.
 The image URL format in general is as follows:
    `[container-registry-host]/[repository-name]/[image-name]:[tag]`

     !!! tip
         When a public image from Docker Hub lacks a specified repository name, it typically defaults to `/library/`.
 For example, you can access the public Nginx image `https://hub.docker.com/_/nginx` as `registry.hub.docker.com/library/nginx:1.25`.

+7. Enter a display name, a unique name, and a description for the component.

+    !!! info
+         In the **Component Name** field, you must specify a name to uniquely identify the component in various contexts.
+The value is editable only at the time you create the component.
+You cannot change the name after you create the component.

 ## Step 3: Deploy the component in Choreo